Serving Denver, Greenwood Village, DTC and the Front Range

 Consider a Revocable Living Trust

 Trusts provide a lot of power of flexibility to ensure that your assets get used for exactly the purpose that you want.
 It is, however, critical to ensure that your trust is set up properly because one mistake or poorly thought out provision can have significant long term consequences.
-The assistance of Denver living trust attorney Dan McKenzie is essential to ensure that your trust benefits you and your heirs in the manner you intend, and complies with all applicable laws.
+Contact our firm to gain the assistance of experienced attorney Dan McKenzie and ensure that your trust benefits you and your heirs in the manner you intend, and complies with all applicable laws.